Where to Find Decadent Vegan Food in Paris

 A favorite of fashion week designers, La Guinguette d'Angèle serves 100% plant-based and gluten-free recipes as takeout.
 Along with their healthy lunches, they also have superfoods if you’re looking for a quick energy boost.

-Their menu of the day includes several dishes, from main course and soup to detox juices and cookies.
+Their menu of the day includes several dishes, from main courses and soup to detox juices and cookies.
 And what’s more, their artisanal grocery shop sells cooking kits so you can recreate the recipes at home

 Address: 34 Rue Coquillière, 1st Arr